mir-one/academy/sources/web3-intro/lesson_13.md

+Hello!

-This is the thirteenth lesson of the free Web3 tutorial
+This lesson #12 of the Web3 tutorial.

 DAO V2